↑

 Broccoli Cheese Casserole is a wonderful holiday dinner side dish.
 You know everyone will love it because it’s basically broccoli smothered in cheese and topped with buttery bread crumb topping.
 This side dish is really good any time of the year, not just during the holidays.

 I like to mix together different cheese flavors but always make sure to add some sharp tasting cheeses.
 Since cheese can add a lot of flavor to a simple vegetable like broccoli, I recommend using sharp of extra sharp cheddar cheese and combine it with an Italian cheese mix.
-If you want to add some spicy flavors, feel free to use pepper jack cheese instead of Italian cheese mix.
-(To add even more spice, you can use red pepper flakes or a pinch of cayenne pepper.)

 There are usually two options for topping: Ritz crackers or bread crumbs.
-Instead of crackers, I like to use buttery Panko crumb topping with Parmesan cheese mixed in.
+Instead of crackers, I like to use buttery Panko crumb topping with grated Parmesan cheese mixed in.
 It doesn’t overpower the broccoli like Ritz but it adds a nice buttery crunch.

 First step, and highly recommended one, is to blanch the broccoli.
 Blanching broccoli will start cooking it and make sure that less liquid is released into the cheese sauce when broccoli casserole is cooking in the oven.
 (If you choose to skip this step, you casserole will be more watery from extra broccoli juices.)
-After broccoli is blanched, drain the water off immediately and set it aside.

-In a small sauce pot, saute diced onion in butter and when onion is transparent, add garlic.
-Saute garlic until it’s fragrant and sprinkle in flour.
 Stir in flour until paste starts to form and slowly pour in milk, while constantly stirring.
 Keep stirring slowly until the mixture is smooth and stir in Dijon mustard, salt, pepper, and cheeses.

-Combine blanched broccoli with cheese sauce and spread it in a greased casserole dish.
 To make the topping, combine Panko crumbs and grated Parmesan cheese together and mix it well with melted butter.
-Spread Panko topping evenly over the broccoli mixture and bake at 375° for 20-25 minutes.
+Spread Panko topping evenly over the broccoli mixture and bake at 375°F for 20-25 minutes

-Make It Gluten Free!
+How To Make It Gluten Free?

-Yes, you will be happy to find out that this comforting broccoli cheese casserole can easily be made gluten free.
+You will be happy to find out that this comforting broccoli cheese casserole can easily be made gluten free.

-First, substitute flour in the cheese sauce for gluten free all-purpose flour.
+First, substitute flour in the cheese sauce for gluten free 1:1 all-purpose flour.
 (You may need to use 1 extra tablespoon of gluten free flour.
 I’ve noticed that some types of gluten free flour require adding a little extra to get sauce thicker.)

 For the topping, use gluten free Panko bread crumbs instead of regular Panko.
 Many gluten free bread crumbs, like 4C brand, actually closely resemble Panko.

-Make Ahead Tips:
+Make Ahead Tips

 Another way to make broccoli cheese casserole ahead of time is to prepare most of it and store it instead of baking.
 So prepare the casserole up to the step of adding the topping, spread the casserole in the baking dish you plan to use.
-Don’t add the Panko topping yet.
+Do NOT add the Panko topping yet.
 Make sure the casserole mixture is cooled, cover it, and refrigerate until the next day.

 When ready to bake, take the casserole out and prepare the topping.
 Spread the topping over the casserole and bake as directed in the recipe.